 Formally started in 2009, Annenberg Foundation’s Alchemy Program brings together nonprofit leaders in an extensive training program that works to shift the way nonprofit executives and board members serve their organizations.
 By investing in both the staff and board leadership of nonprofits, Alchemy supports these organizations’ ability to deliver high quality services to the region’s most vulnerable constituents.
 The Weingart Foundation sponsors an Alchemy participant annually with a capacity building grant of up to $10,000 upon successful completion of the program.
 The Foundation also participates in Alchemy Gold, a network of 17 regional grantmakers that gathers quarterly to learn, share and strategize about practices that strengthen the nonprofit sector of Los Angeles.
-Partners learn from experts in capacity building around such key issues as fundraising, leadership development, and board governance.
-The network also engages in facilitated conversations and identifies best practices, methodologies, and tactics to increase the sector’s effectiveness and impact in the community.
 For more information, visit the Alchemy website.

 Home For Good

-Led by United Way of Greater Los Angeles, Home For Good is an initiative to invest in permanent solutions to homelessness in LA County.
-Through this initiative, the Home For Good Funders Collaborative was established by, and is made up of, a group of public and private partners who have come together to support this effort.
-Launched in 2011, the Funders Collaborative has leveraged more than $650 million in private funding and public resources to date.
+Led by United Way of Greater Los Angeles, Home For Good is an initiative of over 30 public and private funders to invest in permanent solutions to homelessness in LA County.
+Through this initiative, the Home For Good Funders Collaborative has collectively committed more than $33.5 million in philanthropic funds, which has leveraged over $1 billion in public resources to date.
 These funds have been used to provide permanent supportive housing to thousands of chronically homeless individuals in LA County.
 As a member of the Collaborative, the Weingart Foundation has made $4 million in grants since 2011 in support of this initiative.
-For additional information, visit the United Way website.
+For additional information, visit the Home For Good website.

 LA n Sync

-Founded in 2012 by the Annenberg Foundation, LA n Sync is an evolving partnership that brings together Greater Los Angeles’ academic, civic, nonprofit, business and philanthropic sectors to pursue major national funding opportunities.
+Founded in 2012 and housed at the California Community Foundation, LA n Sync is an evolving partnership that brings together Greater Los Angeles’ academic, civic, nonprofit, business and philanthropic sectors to pursue major national funding opportunities.
 Its focus on collective action works to position Los Angeles as one of the nation’s most compelling destinations for investment.
-The purpose of LA n Sync is to improve community life for all Angelenos – especially those in need.
 The Weingart Foundation participates as an active member of LA n Sync’s Bell Commission, a volunteer leadership council drawn from all sectors.
-The Commission creates special task forces to pursue recommended funding opportunities and develops the strategies that will support applicants.
 For more information, including funding opportunities and criteria for support, visit the LA n Sync website.